This question type can be used in a digital test only.

 - Fill in the number of points the question is worth.

-- Click the dropdown menu Order type* and select Horizontal or Vertical.
+- Click the Orientation dropdown menu and select Horizontal or Vertical.

 -